rs9899/Text-Classification/README.md

 #### Addition by Rupesh ([**@rs9899**](https://github.com/rs9899))

-* Changed in CNN.ipynb by adding a data folder
+* Changed in all 3 \*.ipynb by adding a data folder
 * Add a glove.100d file and its path at the correct place.
 * Change the architecture to try as will and the code is capable to run over jupyter server